Oracular Programming: A Modular Foundation for Building LLM-Enabled Software: Delphyne: a Python-Based Oracular Programming Framework

 \section{Delphyne: a Python-Based Oracular Programming Framework}

-We introduce \emph{Delphyne}, an open-source framework for oracular programming based on Python.\footnote{In Greek mythology, Delphyne was the monstrous serpent, also known as \emph{Python}, that guarded the Delphi oracle.} Beyond being a popular and accessible programming language with a rich ecosystem, Python
+We introduce \emph{Delphyne}, an open-source\footnote{Delphyne is available at: \url{https://github.com/jonathan-laurent/delphyne}.} framework for oracular programming based on Python.\footnote{In Greek mythology, Delphyne was the monstrous serpent, also known as \emph{Python}, that guarded the Delphi oracle.} Beyond being a popular and accessible programming language with a rich ecosystem, Python

 has several technical properties that make it suitable for implementing an oracular programming framework.
-First, its \emph{reflection capabilities} allow defining new effects---and enriching trees with debugging information---with minimal boilerplate.
-Second, its ecosystem integrates powerful libraries for serializing and parsing structured data (e.g. Pydantic) and writing prompts as string templates (e.g. Jinja).
-Finally, its support for gradual typing enables a good compromise between simplicity and type safety, both in the embedded strategy and policy languages and in the implementation of the demonstration interpreter.\footnote{Haskell remains a superior choice for technical exposition, as its type system allows for a fully precise definition of strategy trees, using \emph{generalized algebraic data types} and \emph{higher-kinded types} (Figure~\ref{fig:tree-def}).} Delphyne offers rich tooling support for writing demonstrations and inspecting search trees, in the form of a VSCode extension (Figure~\ref{fig:demo-screenshot}).
+First, its \emph{reflection capabilities} allow the definition of new effects and the enrichment of trees with debugging information with minimal boilerplate.
+Second, its ecosystem includes powerful libraries for structured data serialization and parsing (e.g., Pydantic) and for writing prompts as string templates (e.g., Jinja).
+Finally, and perhaps surprisingly, its optional static type system is expressive enough to precisely type the strategy language, along with all standard components of the policy language.
+Gradual typing is only necessary within the internals of primitive policy components (e.g., \code{dfs}), which typical users rarely, if ever, need to implement.
+Delphyne offers rich tooling support for writing demonstrations and inspecting search trees, in the form of a VSCode extension (Appendix~\ref{ap:editor-support}).
+It consists of about 23{,}000 lines of Python and TypeScript (excluding blank lines and comments), and about 45{,}000 words of documentation.